BukolaHaruna/Bakery-Sales-Project/README.md

 # Porfolio-Excel-Projects
-A collection of Excel projects where I explore data analysis, automation, and visualisation.
-From cleaning messy datasets to building dynamic dashboards, each project showcases how I use Excel to solve real-world problems.
+An Excel project where I explore data analysis, automation, and visualisation.
+From cleaning the messy dataset to building a dynamic dashboards, this project showcased how I used Excel to solve a real-world problem.

 ## Bakery Sales
 Project Summary: Bakery Sales Analysis